St Antony's College

 DPhil in Oriental Studies (Contemporary Chinese Studies).

-Thesis title: Female Entrepreneurs in the Digital Age: Reading E-commerce in Urban China from a Gendered Perspective.
-Supervised by Dr. Maria Jaschok and Prof. Rachel Murphy (equal supervision).
+Thesis title: Burnout Market Feminism: Urban Chinese Businesswomen in the Internet Age.
+Supervised by Prof. Maria Jaschok and Prof. Rachel Murphy (equal supervision).

 2014 - Bachelor of Social Science in Sociology, Hong Kong Baptist University.
 First Honour